forcedotcom/salesforcedx-vscode/docs/_articles/en/sf-dev-models/orgdev.md

 To start developing with this model:

 - Create a project.
-- Use the Org Picker to authorize an org you want develop against.
+- Use the Org Picker to authorize an org you want to develop against.
 - Use the Manifest Builder or Org Browser to retrieve source from the default org.
 - Make your planned updates.